It all started in 2009 when...

 Students were challenged to sometimes work together, learning to work with different types of personalities and levels of support needs, to use their imaginations and creativity; sometimes they were challenged to work alone, prompting students to work independently and to foster their individual talents.
 It took dedication, clear communication, and teamwork to effectively complete the projects.
 The workshops targeted a significant number of students with and without disabilities (75 YIC students and over 2,000 peers within the high school), providing the ultimate goal of teaching students to be successful by using creativity to effectively work both collaboratively and independently.

 Over the years, Bret Lieberman identified an absence of local social vocational and employment programs focusing on industry-specific training helping youth with developmental disabilities to advance into Competitive Integrated Employment.
 Additionally, it was identified there was a deficit of programs designed to support students once they graduated from high school.
 Several YIC students reported they were successful with taking one or two classes in the post secondary education environment, but expressed it was extremely hard to find/maintain employment and continue to make social connections in school/work environments.

-Based on these identified needs, the YIC organization decided to shift the focus of its curriculum from solely a social inclusion program, into a comprehensive industry-specific social vocational program; helping consumers with developmental disabilities to identify potential career paths, receive industry-specific training, and be presented with Competitive Integrated Employment opportunities.
-YIC’s mission is to help consumers with developmental disabilities obtain real-world experience within the music/recording industry that will aid in securing Competitive Integrated Employment, ultimately resulting in consumers obtaining meaningful jobs and careers with livable wages, an improved quality of life, and increased independence.
+Based on these identified needs, the YIC organization decided to shift the focus of its curriculum from solely a social inclusion program, into a comprehensive industry-specific community integration training and employment program; helping consumers with developmental disabilities to identify potential career paths, receive industry-specific training, and be presented with Competitive Integrated Employment opportunities.
+YIC’s mission is to help consumers with developmental disabilities obtain real-world experience within the music/entertainment industry that will aid in securing Competitive Integrated Employment, ultimately resulting in consumers obtaining meaningful jobs and careers with livable wages, an improved quality of life, and increased independence.